ProvSQL Studio

 Mode-switching

-The mode tabs in the top nav switch between Where and Circuit.
-A switch carries the current SQL forward via sessionStorage; it auto-replays only when the user just ran the query, so unrun drafts and plain reloads never auto-execute (important for side-effecting statements like add_provenance).
+The mode tabs in the top nav switch between Where, Circuit, and Notebook.
+A switch carries the current SQL forward via sessionStorage (in Notebook mode, the selected cell’s SQL); it auto-replays only when the user just ran the query, so unrun drafts and plain reloads never auto-execute (important for side-effecting statements like add_provenance).

-In Where mode, every result row gets a → Circuit button that switches to Circuit mode and pre-loads the circuit for that row’s provenance UUID, so a hover-and-trace exploration can cross over to the DAG without retyping the query.
+In Where mode, every result row gets a Circuit button that switches to Circuit mode and pre-loads the circuit for that row’s provenance UUID, so a hover-and-trace exploration can cross over to the DAG without retyping the query.
+In Notebook mode, the per-cell open in Circuit mode action and the circuit cells’ Circuit mode button do the same; switching back returns to the same notebook, selection and scroll position included.

 Limitations